Caliente

 • Simple functional forms

-• Good lighting – natural & general illumination
+• Good lighting – natural and general illumination

 • Contemporary in traditional shell